 What are the essential resume writing tips to create a great resume?

 To create a professional resume, you must focus on formatting tips that enhance readability and highlight your achievements.
-Choose a clear font like Times New Roman and keep the font size between 10 and 12 points to make your resume easy to read.
-Use bullet points to list your work experience and relevant skills, tailoring the content of your resume to the job description you’re applying for.
+Choose a clear font like Calibri, Arial, Helvetica, Verdana, Roboto, or Georgia.
+Keep the font size between 10 and 12 points to make your resume easy to read.
+Use bullet points to list your work experience and relevant skills, tailoring the content of your resume or CV to the job description you’re applying for.
 Including a concise cover letter can also help you stand out to the hiring manager.

 How do I choose the best resume format?

-A chronological resume outlines your work experience in reverse chronological order and is best when you have a strong work history.
+A chronological resume lists your work experience in reverse chronological order and is ideal if you have a clear, consistent employment history.
+This remains the most widely accepted format by recruiters and applicant tracking systems.

 Why is writing a resume so hard?